batanoffs/Mini-finance-app/README.md

     **baseURL** stores base URL for backendless and exchangerate api

 - ### Utils
-  - **setNewGeneratedId()** takes nothing.
-Generates random number from 0 – 100
-    and checks if there's already user with such id and if there is, generates new one and returns it
+  - setNewGeneratedId() - *takes nothing.
+Generates random number from 0 – 100 and checks if there's already user with such id and if there is, generates new one and returns it*
-  - **formatDate(date)** takes date and returns formatted
+  - formatDate(date) - *takes date and returns formatted*

   - **showLastCardDigits(number)** takes bank card number and returns last four digits